dickhardt/email-verification-protocol/README.md

 #### For each registered provider

-1. The browser fetches the .well-known file of the registered `configURL`, by calculating origin(configURL) + ".well-known/webidentity".
-It MUST contain:
+1. The browser fetches the well-known file for `https://issuer.example.com` from `https://issuer.example.com/.well-known/web-identity` per https://w3c-fedid.github.io/FedCM/#idp-api-well-known

+which returns `application/json` containing the IdentityProviderWellKnown JSON object https://w3c-fedid.github.io/FedCM/#idp-api-config-file

+> Q: what are the restrictions on the hostname in the provider_urls?
+> How does the browser know which one of the `provider_urls` to use if more than one in the array?

+The well-known file MUST contain:

     - **accounts_endpoint** - what the browser calls to get the accounts from the provider
     - **jwks_uri** - a jwks file containing one or public keys

+For example:

 ```json
 {